 This park has so much to offer, but here are some of our favorite things to do, kid-friendly trails (stroller-friendly ones too!) and other fun adventures in Rocky Mountain National park with kids.

 If you want to spot moose, try Sprague Lake or other wetland areas at sunrise or sunset where aquatic vegetation can be found.
-Often moose, elk, deer, or even bear can be seen at Sprague Lake.
+There are often moose, elk, deer, or even bears that can be seen at Sprague Lake.
 There is also a .8 mile trail around the lake that is mostly flat, making it ideal for strollers, wheelchairs, and the elderly.

 Horseback Riding: Glacier Creek Stables

 This is the only horseback riding stable inside the park.
 If you reserve a spot to ride this will get you into the park without a reservation, but you will still need to pay the standard park entrance fee.
-Note: if this stable is booked, see our Best Things to do in Estes Park with Kids for an alternate horse stable option outside the park.
+Note: if this stable is booked, see other things to do in Estes Park for an alternate horse stable option outside the park.

 Get Your Guide Tours of Rocky Mountain National Park

-Some of the best family friendly hikes in Rocky Mountain National park are among the most easily accessible as well.
+Some of the best family-friendly hikes in Rocky Mountain National park are among the most easily accessible as well.
 If not already acclimated to the altitude we recommend going on a shorter hike at a lower altitude and drinking lots of water for the first day.
 Also, ultraviolet light is stronger in the mountains because there is less atmosphere for the sunlight to pass through.
-Wear sunscreen, a hat, sun glasses and consider wearing a long sleeved shirt if you are in the sun for an extended period of time.
+Wear sunscreen, a hat, and sunglasses, and consider wearing a long-sleeved shirt if you are in the sun for an extended period.

-The hiking guide found in the National Park newspaper (pages 5-7) is a helpful, quick reference for where the burn areas are and which hikes are open/closed.
+This hiking guide found in the National Park newspaper (pages 5-7) is a helpful, quick reference for where the burn areas are found and which hikes are open/closed.

 Bear Lake trail (.6 miles round trip, easy)